sighupio/distribution/docs/schemas/onpremises-kfd-v1alpha2.md

 Advanced configuration for Kubelet.
 This open field allows users to specify any parameter supported by the `KubeletConfiguration` object.
 Examples of uses include controlling the maximum number of pods per core (`podsPerCore`), managing container logging (`containerLogMaxSize`), Topology Manager options (`topologyManagerPolicyOptions`).
 All values must follow the official Kubelet specification: https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/.

 NOTE: Content will **not** be validated by furyctl.
 To customize the TLS cipher suites of the Kubelet, set only the `Spec.Kubernetes.Advanced.Encryption.tlsCipherSuites` field - do not configure them under this field.

+## .spec.kubernetes.advanced.manageRepositories

+### Description

+Set to false if you manage the Kubernetes package repositories externally and wish to skip their configuration with furyctl.
+Default is true.

 ## .spec.kubernetes.advanced.oidc